Code-Institute-Submissions/second-milestone-project-23/README.md

 - Features left to implement are maps to the destination pages with markers to show some of the things to do in free time.

+- Another feature I'd like to include is a donate pop-up modal.

 ## Technologies Used

 1. [Balsamiq Wireframes](https://balsamiq.com)